NBISweden/IgDiscover-legacy/doc/installation.rst

        igdiscover --version

    If you see the version number of IgDiscover, it worked!
+If an error message appears that says "The 'networkx' distribution was not found and is required by snakemake", install networkx manually with:

+       pip install networkx==2.1

+   Then retry to check the igdiscover version.

 6. You can now :ref:`run IgDiscover on the test data set <test>` to familiarize yourself with how it works.